Guy Pe'er

 Research interests

-Agriculture and agricultural policy and their effects on nature and humans: Agricultural production, expansion and intensification exert pressures on our society, economy and environment.
-To address these pressures I am engaged in interdisciplinary research onto how the EU’s Common Agricultural Policy (CAP) affects both nature and humans.
+Specifically, agricultural production, expansion and intensification exert pressures on our society, economy and environment - and agricultural policies are, accordingly, central to addressing these pressures.
+Interdisciplinary research in helps delving onto how the EU’s Common Agricultural Policy (CAP) affects both nature and people.
 I am particularly interested in how the CAP affects Socio-Ecological Systems in terms of the interactions between farm structure and economy, biodiversity and ecosystem services, and consequently also rural vitality and farmers’ wellbeing.

 - - - - - - - - - -